Learning Recommendations: D or higher in Algebra 2.

 Content: Critical areas include, but are not limited to:

-- Functions and their transformations, to include: polynomial, radical, rational, exponential, logarithmic, and periodic functions.
+- Functions and their transformations, to include: polynomial, radical, rational, exponential, logarithmic, and trigonometric functions.

-- Algebra topics such as linear and polynomial equations, linear programming, solving systems of equations, and solving with matrices.
+- Algebra topics such as linear and polynomial equations, solving systems of equations, and solving with matrices.

 - Sequences and series